ServerPress/wpsitesync/readme.txt

 * Taxonomy such as Tags and Categories
 * And much much more

-<strong>In our Early Adopter Add-On Program, you will also Receive:</strong>
+<strong>In our Early Adopter Trailblazer Program, you will also Receive:</strong>

 * WPSiteSync for Bi-Directional Pull (Syncing from Live to Staging)
 * WPSiteSync for Custom Post Types
 * WPSiteSync for Author Attribution
-* WPSiteSync for Comments (coming soon!)
+* WPSiteSync for Comments
+* WPSiteSync for BulkActions
+* WPSiteSync for BeaverBuilder
+* WPSiteSync for Genesis Settings
+* WPSiteSync for WooCommerce Products
 * FULL access to ALL future Premium Extensions

 <strong>For more perks such as Early Access</strong> and <strong>Exclusive Preview</strong> of upcoming Features, please visit us at <a href="https://wpsitesync.com">WPSiteSync.com</a>